NdyGen/blog/_agent_config/author_prompt.md

 ### 🖼 Image Requirements (MANDATORY)
-- You MUST include **between 1 and 3 images** in the article.
+- You MUST include **between 1 and 2 images** in the article.
 - Each image must:
   - Be inserted using **standard Markdown syntax**
   - Have a **descriptive filename** (e.g., `/images/devops-pipeline-diagram.png`)
   - Be relevant and support the article content
-  - Will not try to explain anything schematic unless it is really simplpe to draw.
+  - Will not try to explain anything schematic unless it is really simple to draw.
 - ❌ Articles **without images** will be rejected.

 - Use: